cais-psu/CAIS_Lab_Web/_posts/2024-11-20-DiscoveryDay.md

   - Conferences
 ---

-The CAIS Lab attends [the Pittsburgh Robotics Discovery Day](https://www.robopgh.org/robotics-ai-discovery-day){:target="_blank" rel="noopener noreferrer"} to showcase the lab’s work and network with academic and industry professionals in the robotics space.
+The CAIS Lab attended [the Pittsburgh Robotics Discovery Day](https://www.robopgh.org/robotics-ai-discovery-day){:target="_blank" rel="noopener noreferrer"} to showcase research projects and network with academic and industry professionals in the robotics space.

 <p style="text-align:center;">